abbasbukhari/true-fund/README.md

+## �️ Full GUI Interface

+TrueFund will feature a complete web-based graphical user interface (GUI) built with React.js.
+The frontend will allow users to:

+- Connect their wallet
+- Select a recipient and currency
+- Enter donation amount in their local currency
+- View donation history and transparency data
+- Admins can manage recipients and supported currencies

+The frontend will follow industry standards for web3 integration and user experience.

+### Development Best Practice

+It’s recommended to build and test the smart contract first, ensuring all core logic and events work as expected.
+Once the contract is stable, you can develop the frontend and integrate it with the contract.
+However, you can also prototype the frontend in parallel for faster iteration, especially if you want to test UI ideas early.
+Most professional teams build the contract first, then the frontend, but learning projects can be flexible!

+## �📋 Planning & User Stories

+### User Stories

+- As an admin, I want to register and manage recipient wallets for organizations so only verified recipients can receive donations.
+- As a donor, I want to donate in my local currency (USD, CAD, GBP, HKD, PKR, etc.) so I know exactly how much I’m giving.
+- As a donor, I want my donation to go directly to the recipient’s wallet, not stay in the contract, for maximum transparency.
+Only the intended recipient can receive and access the funds—no one else (not even the admin) can withdraw or access donations.
+- As a user, I want to see a public, verifiable history of all donations for trust and accountability.
+- As an admin, I want to easily add support for new currencies and price feeds as the project grows.

+### Planning Breakdown

+**Admin Functions:**

+- Register recipient wallets
+- Remove recipient wallets
+- Add/remove price feeds for supported currencies

+**Donation Functions:**

+- Donate to a recipient in any supported currency
+- Convert local currency amount to ETH using price feeds

+**Events:**

+- Emit events for every donation, recipient registration/removal, and price feed changes

+**View Functions:**

+- Get recipient details
+- List supported currencies
+- Get price feed addresses

+**Access Control:**

+- Only admin can manage recipients and price feeds

+---

 # TrueFund

 A blockchain-based donation platform for transparent, direct giving to verified recipients such as charities, mosques, or individuals in need.
 Built as a learning project to explore smart contract development, security, and best practices.

 ## 🚀 Project Overview

 TrueFund allows an admin to register recipient wallets for organizations.
-Donors can send ETH directly to these wallets, with every donation tracked on-chain via events.
+Donors can send their local currencies directly to these wallets, with every donation tracked on-chain via events.
 Funds never stay in the contract, ensuring maximum transparency and trust.
+Only the intended recipient receives the donation—no one else can withdraw or access the funds.

 ### 🌍 Multi-Currency Donation Support